CharmedSatyr/if/README.md

 ### Login

-Either a login form or a logout button is displayed depending on `loggedIn` prop.
+Either a login form or a logout button is displayed depending on the `loggedIn` prop.

 ```javascript
 import React from 'react';